Pardot Lead Management & Scoring

 Custom scoring model design

-Separate engagement scoring, fit grading, and lifecycle logic — built specifically for your funnel.
+Separate engagement scoring, fit grading, and lifecycle logic — built specifically for your funnel and edition constraints.

 04